51n7/kTile/README.md

    # Debian
    sudo dpkg -i ~/dist/ktile-*.deb

-   # Arch
-   sudo pacman -U ~/dist/ktile-*.pkg.tar.zst
    ```

+   To install for other distros, start from "Install build dependencies" in [PACKAGING.md](PACKAGING.md).
 You might need to log out and back in once so System Settings launched from the app menu sees the kTile (KCM) settings.

 ## Configuration